aleshaleksey/fansys23/races.md

 - Improve dig speed by 5ft.
 - A passive or active (B class) ability with no prerequisites.
 - Gain one of the following senses: "Tremor Sense", "Blindsight".
-  -When this enhancement is a graded ability (eg "[Tremor Sense](abilities.md#tremor-sense-i-v"), it is always taken at 2nd level (eg "Tremor Sense II").
+  - When this enhancement is a graded ability (eg "[Tremor Sense](abilities.md#tremor-sense-i-v"), it is always taken at 2nd level (eg "Tremor Sense II").
 In this case increasing it by a further level costs a single point.

 #### Five Template points: